bjackman/bjackman.github.io/_posts/2019-08-17-self-referential-pangrams.md

 <script src="/assets/js/pangrams.js"></script>

 Wait a second - Hofstadter's pangram  is wrong!
 It only contains twenty-one t's!
-See if you can  fix it by clicking the little '+'s and  '-s' (are they too small for phone screens?
+See if you can  fix it by clicking the little '+'s and  '-s' (are they too little for phone screens?
 Sorry.
 Web design is  hard.
 Why aren't you reading this on a proper computer,  anyway?
 Why  are your fingers  so fat?
 It's  not my  fault) to adjust the letter counts.
 I can't make it right.
 This may be funny but it is not